Hand-Foot-and-Mouth Disease (HFMD)

 Diagnosis

 The diagnosis of HFMD is typically based on clinical grounds.
-Laboratory studies are usually unnecessary, but the following may be done:
+Laboratory studies usually are unnecessary, but the following may be done:

 Management

 There is no antiviral agent specific for the etiologic agents of HFMD.
-Instead, the treatment is supportive, as follows:
+Instead, the treatment is mainly supportive, as follows:

 Background

-Hand-foot-and-mouth disease (HFMD) is an acute viral illness that presents as a vesicular eruption in the mouth.
+Hand-foot-and-mouth disease (HFMD) is an acute viral illness first evident as a vesicular eruption in the mouth.
 HFMD can also involve the hands, feet, buttocks, and/or genitalia.
 Coxsackievirus A type 16 (CV A16) is the etiologic agent involved in most cases of HFMD, but the illness is also associated with coxsackievirus A5, A7, A9, A10, B2, and B5 strains.
-Enterovirus 71 (EV-71) has also caused outbreaks of HFMD with associated neurologic involvement in the western Pacific region.
+Coxsackievirus A6 may have become the commonest enterovirus in seasonal outbreaks of hand-foot-and-mouth disease in children in parts of Europe.[2]

 Pathophysiology